ReVanced/revanced-patches/docs/3_fingerprinting.md

 ## 🏹 Different ways to resolve a fingerprint

-Usually, fingerprints are mostly resolved by ReVanced Patcher, but it is also possible to manually resolve a fingerprint in a patch.
+Usually, fingerprints are resolved by ReVanced Patcher, but it is also possible to manually resolve a fingerprint in a patch.
 This can be quite useful in lots of situations.
-To resolve a fingerprint you need a `BytecodeContext` to resolve it on.
-This context contains classes and thus methods to which the fingerprint can be resolved against.
+To resolve a fingerprint, you need a `BytecodeContext` to resolve it.
+This context contains classes and, thus, methods against which the fingerprint can be resolved.
 Example: _You have a fingerprint which you manually want to resolve **without** the help of ReVanced Patcher._

 > **Note**: A fingerprint should not be added to the constructor of `BytecodePatch` if manual resolution is intended,
-> because ReVanced Patcher would try resolve it before manual resolution.
+> because ReVanced Patcher would try to resolve it before manual resolution.

 - On a **list of classes** using [`MethodFingerprint.resolve`](https://github.com/ReVanced/revanced-patcher/blob/67b7dff67a212b4fc30eb4f0cbe58f0ba09fb09a/revanced-patcher/src/main/kotlin/app/revanced/patcher/fingerprint/method/impl/MethodFingerprint.kt#L263)

-  This can be useful, if a fingerprint should be resolved to a smaller subset of classes, otherwise the fingerprint can be resolved by ReVanced Patcher automatically.
+  This can be useful if a fingerprint should be resolved to a smaller subset of classes, Otherwise, the fingerprint can be resolved automatically by ReVanced Patcher.

   ```kt
   object DisableAdsPatch : BytecodePatch(